15 Weird Car Features You Didn’t Know You Might Have

 Road condition indicator

 Nearly every new car has a temperature sensor that will indicate the exterior ambient temperature—it’s great fun in winter as you drive south and watch the outside temperature climb, letting you know that you can shed your winter coat at the next fuel stop.
 These temperature sensors will also, in many cases, activate a road temperature warning as the temperatures drop.
 Often indicated by a snowflake light on the dashboard, some systems will even give a brief audible warning or show a message letting you know that the roads might be icy.
 Most such systems will give this reminder as temperatures go below 38°F or 40°F, as bridges and overpasses will typically freeze before the rest of the road.
-Before you head out on those nasty roads, read up on the things that snow plow drivers want you to know.

 Losing control of your vehicle when driving is one of the scariest moments you can have behind the wheel.
 Fortunately, all new cars sold in America since the 2012 model year have been fitted with electronic stability control, a system that constantly monitors all four wheels.
 If a car is beginning to slide out of control, typically the wheels on one end of the car will be spinning faster than the others (since they’ve lost traction).
 Electronic stability control will apply the brakes to one side of the car—or even one corner—to help correct the slide.